Twitch’s creators and developers gain a new revenue stream with launch of Bits in Extensions

 Twitch’s Bits, a virtual good that allows fans to cheer on their favorite streamers, have been one of the ways Twitch creators could make money from their channels while also recognizing and rewarding their top fans.
-Today, the game streaming site is expanding the power of those Bits, by allowing them to now be used to with Twitch’s Extensions.
+Today, the game streaming site is expanding the power of those Bits by allowing them to now be used with Twitch’s Extensions.

-Extensions, launched in August 2017, let streamers customize their channel with add-ons like polls, leaderboards, tickers, game history, and more.
-There are now over 150 of these add-ons – some of which are mobile-friendly – and over 2,000 developers signed up to create them.
+Extensions, launched in August 2017, let streamers customize their channel with add-ons like polls, leaderboards, tickers, game history and more.
+There are now more than 150 of these add-ons — some of which are mobile-friendly — and more than 2,000 developers signed up to create them.

 Starting today, developers can customize their Extensions with interactive experiences they can charge for, using Bits.
 That is, viewers will be able to pay to take advantage of these new experiences, with a portion of the revenue being returned to the Extension’s developer.